LittleBigRefresh/refresh-web/README.md

-# Important: This branch is on feature lock
+# Important: This branch is on feature lock!
-This project is soon to be entirely replaced by a rewrite of `refresh-web`.
-This branch will stay maintained for the time being as the rewrite matures, but will not receive new features or major upgrades (such as a migration to Angular 17).
+This legacy version is to be entirely replaced by a rewrite of `refresh-web`.
+This branch will stay maintained for the time being as the rewrite matures on the `main` branch, but the legacy version will not receive new features or major upgrades (such as a migration to Angular 17).

-You may track progress [here](https://github.com/LittleBigRefresh/refresh-web/tree/rewrite).
+You may track progress [here](https://github.com/LittleBigRefresh/refresh-web/tree/main).

 # Refresh Website